-Thinking about your partner after you've had a baby
+You and your partner after having a baby

-Having a baby affects both you and your partner.
-You're both getting used to having a baby around.
+Both you and your partner are getting used to having a baby around.
 Your partner may be just as nervous about being a parent as you are.

-Let your partner help with the baby.
-Don't try to do everything by yourself.
+- Let your partner help with the baby.
+Don't try to do everything yourself.

-Spend time with your partner—just the two of you.
+- Make time for just the two of you.
 Go for a walk or out to dinner.
 Ask someone you trust to take care of the baby for an hour or two.

-Ask your provider about when it's OK for you to have sex again.
-Most likely she'll say to wait about 4 weeks to give your body time to heal after labor and birth.
-You may have mixed feelings about having sex again.
-You may be sore, tired and stressed.
-You may not feel very sexy.
-Here's what you can do:
+- Ask your provider about when it's OK for you to have sex again.
+Most likely she'll say to wait about 4 weeks.
+This gives your body time to heal after labor and birth.

 Most common questions